Reading Chinese novels in English

 Sheng Yun’s article in the Sept.
 2014 issue of the London Review of Books made one thing plain – I did not even know what I did not know about China and Chinese literature.
 Adaptation to Canada now means learning about my neighbours on the street as well as learning about Canada’s neighbours across the Pacific.
 I realize now that in my previous reviews of novels by Chinese authors I measured them by Western (European and North American, not cowboy) standards.
 This, according to Sheng Yun, is fraught with complexity and political, social and economic influences.

-Shen Yun reviewed Decoded, a novel by Mai Jia, translated by Olivia Milburn and Christopher Payne (Allen Lane, March 2014).
-Sheng Yun is an assistant research professor at the Shanghai Academy of Social Sciences and a contributing editor at the Shanghai Review of Books.
+Sheng Yun reviewed Decoded, a novel by Mai Jia, translated by Olivia Milburn and Christopher Payne (Allen Lane, March 2014).

 “Mai Jia’s success in the West comes as no surprise to his readers in China: we like our airport novels as much as anyone else.
 It’s odd, though, to hear Decoded – a thriller with a genius cryptographer as its hero – praised as a serious work of literature, which is how the Economist greeted it when the English translation appeared this year: ‘FINALLY, a great Chinese novel.’
 But it was just as odd that Mai Jia carried off the Mao Dun Prize for Literature in 2008, a little like the Man Booker going to Dan Brown.
 Mai Jia is a genre novelist, whose books have sold several million copies in China, and an assiduous self-publicist.
 Mai Jia joins the sequence of distinguished Chinese authors Penguin has published in the last ten years, including Qian Zhongshu, Lu Xun and Eileen Chang.
 All the same, if Anglophone readers are after a Chinese spy novel, Xiao Bai’s historically rich French Concession, set in 1930s Shanghai, will be published by Harper Collins next year , and is a better bet than Mai Jia’s potboiler.”